Adrian and Gillian Bayford Lottery Scam Exposed

-Adrian at the time, owned a music centre in Haverhill, while Gillian worked on the children’s ward in Addenbrooke’s Hospital.
+Adrian at the time, owned a music center in Haverhill, while Gillian worked in the children’s ward in Addenbrooke’s Hospital.

 The win was the result of fourteen rollovers on the Euromillions and they were the only winners.
 They tried to let the news sink in but started working out how they’d spend the money straight away.